calvinguillot/hslbikes/README.md

 # hslbikes

 This is a tool to visualise the usage of the Helsinki City Bikes, during the 2019 season.
-Select a month a press OK.
+Select a month and press OK.

 You can find a demo here [HSL Bikes](https://hslbikesviz.web.app/)